 A change of season is always seen in Chinese medicine, as a challenge to the body, and a time when we should take care to adjust our lifestyle and habits.
-We have barely experienced even a hint of autumn in what has so far been a beautiful September, with just yellowing birch trees and cooler nights.
-The 22nd of the month marks the equinox, toadstools are just appearing on our lawns and spider webs await the first person of the day to walk by.
+We have experienced only a hint of autumn in what has so far been a beautiful and warm start to September, with just gently yellowing trees and morning mist.
+The 23rd of the month marks the equinox, toadstools are appearing on our lawns and spider webs await the first person of the day to walk by.
 This is the season which can lull us into a false sense of security with its mellow abundance.
-But as dew turns to frost, we realise by November we have been lead gently to the gate of winter, and the scales have tipped in favour of the dark and the Yin.
+But as dew turns to frost, we realise by November we have been led gently to the gate of winter, and the scales have tipped in favour of the dark and the Yin.

-This year, we had to put up with a cool, wet spring and early summer, so you might be going into the autumn feeling your batteries and vitamin D levels haven’t been topped up.
+This year, we enjoyed a cool, wet July and August, so you might be going into the autumn feeling your batteries and vitamin D levels haven’t been topped up.
 Especially if that’s the case, it’s now worth paying particular attention to our health, because this will stand us in good stead through the next five months.